AMWA BCP-008-02: NMOS Sender Status

 Prerequisites

-Devices in conformance to this BCP MUST use NMOS Control Framework for generating device models.
+Devices in conformance to this BCP MUST comply with NMOS Control Framework for generating device models.

-Devices in conformance to this BCP MUST use NMOS Control Protocol to expose device models via a standard API with full support for notifications.
+Devices in conformance to this BCP MUST comply with NMOS Control Protocol to expose device models via a standard API with full support for notifications.

-Devices in conformance to this BCP MUST use NMOS Discovery and Registration to create and register Nodes, Devices and Sender resources.
+Devices in conformance to this BCP MUST comply with NMOS Discovery and Registration create, describe and register Nodes, Devices and Sender resources.

-Devices in conformance to this BCP MUST use NMOS Device Connection Management to perform connection management actions against Sender resources.
+Devices in conformance to this BCP MUST comply with NMOS Device Connection Management to perform connection management actions against Sender resources.

 Sender monitoring